Evening

 The mallard (Anas platyrhynchos) is very widely distributed across subarctic, temperate, and subtropical areas of North America, Eurasia, and North Africa, southwards to Mexico, Morocco, Egypt, Pakistan, and China, and it has also been introduced to many other places as a hunting object, including South America, New Zealand, Australia, and South Africa.

 The drake is a gorgeous bird in breeding plumage, with grey sides, purple breast, and glossy-green head, with a blue shine from certain angles.
 The female is a uniform speckled brown.
-Pictures, depicting male and female, may be seen on the page Animals – Animals as servants of Man: Poultry.
+Pictures, depicting male and female, may be seen on the page Animals: Urban animal life.

 Evening light on a pond with mallards, Funen, Denmark.
 (Photo copyright © by Kaj Halberg)

 Evening light illuminates grass huts, which are temporary shelters for fishermen, Long Wheeler Island, Bhitarkanika Wildlife Reserve, Maipura River delta, Odisha, India.
-This area is described in depth on the page Animals – Reptiles, amphibians and invertebrates: Reptiles and amphibians in the Indian Subcontinent.
+This area is described in depth on the page Animals – Reptiles and amphibians: Reptiles and amphibians in the Indian Subcontinent.
 (Photo copyright © by Kaj Halberg)

 Midnight sun is a phenomenon found north of the Arctic Circle and south of the Antarctic Circle.
 In the northernmost and southernmost areas of these regions, the sun is in the sky for 24 hours about 60 days in the summer time, and gradually fewer days as you move from the poles towards the circles.